thukhakyawe/Lab-How-To-Automate-AWS-Instance-Start-and-Stop-By-Using-Cloudwatch-and-EventBridge/README.md

 ![alt text](image-32.png)

-- Click `Drop Draw Arrow` and choose `Constant (JSON text) then copy the following code to here
+- Click `Drop Down Arrow` and choose `Constant (JSON text) then copy the following code to here

 ```